HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

 we provide you with the necessary tools.
 Simply choose between launching an **online session** in **GitHub Codespaces** or setting up a **local session** with our provided **Docker Compose files**.

+**Note:** A **GitHub account** is required to access GitHub Codespace.
+Codespace is free up to 120h/CPU per month with a free account.

 ??? tip ":octicons-codespaces-24: Online session: How to launch GitHub Codespace"

-    !!! note "A **GitHub account** is required to access GitHub Codespace"

-        Codespace is free up to 120h/CPU per month with a free account.

     * Click on the provided link to open an embedded :simple-visualstudiocode: **VSCode** editor in your browser.
     * In the upper right corner of the editor, click on **Select Kernel** and then **Connect to Codespace**.

+    ??? warning "Not seeing 'Connect to Codespace' in the menu?
+Click here."

+        If this is your first time on this notebooks page:

+        * In the upper right corner of the editor, click on **Select Kernel**.
+        * In the appearing menu, select **Install/Enable suggested extensions** to install some pre-configured extensions.
+        * **REFRESH** your browser

     * Choose a machine configuration (2 or 4 cores) on the Codespace dropdown menu.
     * Wait for the session to load.
     * You are ready to start working with the interactive Jupyter notebook.